 |

-RF24Ethernet creates a network of internet enabled RF24/Arduino sensors.
+RF24Ethernet creates a network of internet enabled radio-connected sensors and devices.
 It provides an API and interface very similar to the Arduino Ethernet library, to allow sensor nodes to connect out to local or internet based devices to retrieve or send information, or be connected to from the internet or your local network directly.

 Sensor nodes can act as individual web servers, simple command-and-control servers, or can connect out as required via TCP/IP.